 How Often to Water Indoor Basil Pots

 Watering basil should be done with room temperature water from base of plant not over the leaves, to avoid fungus growth.
-Soak the soil well. but allow the pot to fully drain and don’t leave any standing water in the saucer, which can damage roots.
+Soak the soil well. but allow the pot to fully drain and don't leave any standing water in the saucer, which can damage roots.
 Water again before soil fully dries out.
-Basil plants struggle to recover from dry outs.
+Basil plants prefer the soil moist and struggle to recover from dry outs.

 Fertilizing Basil Plants Indoors